About the Olympia City Council

 Olympia City Council meetings are usually held on Tuesday evenings at 5:30 p.m. in the City Council Chambers at Olympia City Hall, 601 4th Avenue E, unless otherwise noticed.

-During the coronavirus emergency, the Council Chamber will be closed to the public.
-You can register to attend the meetings live via Zoom (links below).
+During the COVID-19 emergency, the Council Chamber will be closed to the public.
+You can register to attend the meetings live via Zoom (details below).

 How to comment